-Whether a 999 control room call center, power station, nuclear power plant or oil refinery, the design of the control room lies at the heart of its overall performance.
+Whether a 999 control room call centre, power station, nuclear power plant, or oil refinery, the design of the control room lies at the heart of its overall performance.

 Morgan Maxwell are experts in control room design and ergonomics, providing a full evaluation of the room and applying the science of human factors.
-Applying a user centered design process provides focus on ensuring a thorough understanding of human operator tasks and competencies.
+Applying a user-centered design process provides focus on ensuring a thorough understanding of human operator tasks and competencies.
 Our control room design and ergonomics teams have been responsible for the control room ergonomics on a number of 999 and 111 safety-critical control rooms.

-Operators wellbeing, performance and risk of human error is dependent on how the physical, social and psychological elements of the system support their ability complete their day to day tasks.
+Operator’s wellbeing, performance and risk of human error are dependent on how the physical, social and psychological elements of the system support their ability to complete their day-to-day tasks.
 Working alongside standards such as ISO 11064 Ergonomics Design of Control Centres provides the appropriate working environment to minimise the risk of reduced wellbeing, performance and human error.

 - Clarify goals and requirements

-A partnership approach is adopted to ensure we understanding your goals and requirements.
+A partnership approach is adopted to ensure we understand your goals and requirements.

 Using Ethnographic and other research methods we look to understand how your employees actually work, how they solve problems and how they work within their teams.
 We investigate what areas within your current design affect organisational wellbeing and productivity.